robvogelaar/meta-cmf-raspberrypi-vcpe/README.md

 The boardfarm container (ubuntu 22.04) comprises the entire suite of boardfarm components in a single container.
 It is currently under development.

+## DevOps containers

+### jira container

+The jira container (ubuntu 22.04) contains Atlassian JIRA Server for issue tracking and project management.
+It includes PostgreSQL database and is configured for agile development workflows with the vCPE team.

+### jenkins container

+The jenkins container (ubuntu 22.04) contains Jenkins LTS for continuous integration and deployment.
+It comes pre-configured with Docker, Ansible, Terraform, kubectl, and other DevOps tools for automating vCPE container builds, testing, and deployments.

+### gitlab container

+The gitlab container (ubuntu 22.04) contains GitLab CE for Git repository hosting with integrated CI/CD capabilities.
+It provides source code management, merge request workflows, issue tracking, and automated pipeline execution for vCPE development.

+### tdk container

+The tdk container (ubuntu 20.04) runs the Test Development Kit (TDK) Test Manager inside a Docker container.
+It provides comprehensive test management capabilities for RDK-B devices including test case creation, execution, result analysis, and CI/CD integration.
+TDK uses MySQL database, Tomcat application server, and supports both Python and Java test frameworks.

 # Bridges overview

 ## lxdbr1